When you dread the daily “homework hour” more than your infant’s “witching hour,” it is time for these homework tips for parents with tired kids!

-The best homework tips for parents with tired kids!
+The best homework tips for parents

 I glance at my calendar, count the days and my heart sinks a bit.
 In a few short weeks, the kids will be back at school.
-After a long summer, I do long to get our family in a daily routine, but I will miss the freedom to sleep in, have family movie nights in the middle of the week and playing in the pool after dinner.
+After a long summer, I do long to get our family in a daily routine, but I will miss the freedom to sleep in, have family movie nights in the middle of the week, and play in the pool after dinner.

-Before we know it, school is back in session with it’s strict bedtime hours, lunches to pack, uniforms to wear and the dreaded homework-hour!
+Before we know it, school is back in session with its strict bedtime hours, lunches to pack, uniforms to wear, and the dreaded homework hour!

-In many homes across the world, “homework-hour” is feared as much as the “witching hour” infants go through at the end of the day.
+In many homes across the world, “homework hour” is feared as much as the “witching hour” infants go through at the end of the day.
 During homework-hour you may experience a battle of the strongest wills, tired parents trying to wrap their tired minds around common core math, exhausted and over-stimulated kids longing for downtime.

 After dealing with homework for the past six years, we have our daily after-school routine down to a science.
-The kids now know what to expect when they come home from school and I have learned to keep my calendar clear during the two hour window between school pick-ups and dinner.
-Those two hours are dedicated to transitioning the kids from school-mode to home-mode.
+The kids now know what to expect when they come home from school and I have learned to keep my calendar clear during the two-hour window between school pick-ups and dinner.
+Those two hours are dedicated to transitioning the kids from school mode to home mode.

 As a mom of many, here are: